 Roadside assistance – US and Canada hosts

 Roadside assistance is available 24/7 for accidents, breakdowns, and other issues if you or your guest chose a protection plan through Turo.
 We’ll cover the cost to dispatch assistance.
-Depending on the circumstances and services provided, you may be responsible for the roadside service costs outlined below.
+Depending on the circumstances and services provided, you may be responsible for the roadside service costs outlined below, including an additional 3% processing fee.
 If you’re a Commercial Host, you’re responsible for arranging roadside assistance independently with your guest.

 The following can help you ensure your guest’s safety and, in some cases, help you save money: